Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Plots

 \section{Plots}

 Plots are drawn to visualize a certain aspect of a dataset.
 These plots can be used to compare several network visually, or to illustrate the definition of a certain numerical statistic.

-As a running example, we show the plots for the Wikipedia elections network (\href{http://konect.uni-koblenz.de/networks/elec}{\textsf{EL}}).
-Plots for all networks (in which computation was feasible) are shown on the KONECT website\footnote{\href{http://konect.uni-koblenz.de/plots/}{konect.uni-koblenz.de/plots}}.
+As a running example, we show the plots for the Wikipedia elections network (\href{http://konect.cc/networks/elec/}{\textsf{EL}}), or for larger networks in some cases.
+Plots for all networks (in which computation was feasible) are shown on the KONECT website\footnote{\href{http://konect.cc/plots/}{konect.cc/plots}}.
 The KONECT Toolbox contains Matlab code for generating these plot types.